 - Pick a dog breed that gets along with the other dogs it is currently with

 - Look for a dog that seems to be more of a lap dog, working breeds are much more high-energy and need more stimulation

 - Dogs that need more stimulation and exercise can develop behavior problems if paired with an owner that does not have the time to train or interact with the dog

 - See how they respond to strangers coming up to them as well as kids

 20 Most Friendly Dog Breeds in the World

-Pictured above, Samoyed isn't just a beautiful and smart dog.
-This very friendly breed is affectionate and widely renowned for their “smile.”
-They absolutely adore children because of their playful nature.
-Samoyed dogs love interacting with kids because they have just as much energy as a child does.
+Pictured above, Samoyed isn't just a beautiful and intelligent dog.
+This very friendly breed is affectionate and widely renowned for its “smile.”

 2. Soft Coated Wheaten Terrier

 Soft Coated Wheaten Terrier, rarely mentioned on any lists, is one of the most friendly dogs in the world.